netguru/sticky-parallax-header/README.md

 $ react-native link react-native-nested-scroll-view
 ```

-Depending on the version of React Native you use, the package can still making issues for you, you have to install patch-package
+Depending on the version of React Native you use, the package can be still making issues for you, you have to install patch-package
 ```bash
 $ yarn add patch-package postinstall-postinstall
 ```